Master of Public Administration

 The MPA program is approved by the Higher Learning Commission.

-The Dordt University Master of Public Administration degree program offers three emphasis options.
+The Dordt University Master of Public Administration degree program offers three program tracks to help students focus their learning for their projected career path:

 To apply for admission, students will need to: